Donimax/unraid-check-mk-agent/README.md

 - User Scripts plugin
 - Checkmk server

-Create a script scheduled to run "At First Arry Start Only" to automatically install Checkmk, Docker and Smart plugin.
+Create a script scheduled to run "At Startup of Array" to automatically install Checkmk, Docker and Smart plugin.
 Replace `<check_mk_host>` with your Checkmk server url and `<check_mk_site>` with your Checkmk site name.

 ```bash